-b) To familiarize the students with the professional role of social workers.

-c) To develop self-awareness and orientation to team work.

-d) To develop introductory skills in use of programme media.
+- b) To familiarize the students with the professional role of social workers. - c) To develop self-awareness and orientation to team work. - d) To develop introductory skills in use of programme media. - e) To develop skills in report writing and use of supervision.

-- o Observation visits to welfare, educational, developmental, industrial and allied agencies. - Structured Experiences Laboratory to help students understand and practice various skills required for effective practice of Fieldwork Practicum. - Social Case Works at least one or two guided case works.
+- Observation visits to welfare, educational, developmental, industrial and allied agencies. - Structured Experiences Laboratory to help students understand and practice various skills required for effective practice of Fieldwork Practicum. - o Social Case Works at least one or two guided case works.